datahub-project/datahub/docs/managed-datahub/slack/saas-slack-setup.md

 **Via Web:**
 1. Go to the Slack channel for which you want to get channel ID
-2. Check the URL e.g. for the troubleshoot channel in OSS DataHub slack
+2. Check the URL e.g. for the troubleshoot channel in OSS DataHub Slack
 ![](https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/integrations/slack/slack_channel_url.png)

 3. Notice `TUMKD5EGJ/C029A3M079U` in the URL